 \paragraph{Implementation details} We implement our feature grid using hash encoding~\cite{muller2022instant}.
-We use 16 levels of multi-resolution 3D feature grids with resolutions from 16 to 1024, while each grid includes up to $2^{19}$ feature vectors.
-We also utilize four levels of multi-resolution 2D feature grids with resolutions from 64 to 512, while each grid includes up to $2^{17}$ feature vectors.
-Our model variants are scaled by the dimension of feature vectors per level of 1, 2, 4, and 8.
-For instance, \textbf{Ours-F2} denotes a variant with feature dimension $F=2$.
+We use 16 levels of multi-resolution 3D feature grids with resolutions from 16 to 1024, while each grid includes up to \rebuttal{$T_\textrm{3D}$} feature vectors.
+We also utilize four levels of multi-resolution 2D feature grids with resolutions from 64 to 512, while each grid includes up to \rebuttal{$T_\textrm{2D}$} feature vectors. \rebuttal{We use $\{\log_{2}(T_{\text{2D}}),\log_{2}(T_{\text{3D}})\}=\{15, 17\}$ for our small model denoting Ours-S and $\{\log_{2}(T_{\text{2D}}),\log_{2}(T_{\text{3D}})\}=\{17, 19\}$ for our base model denoting Ours-B.} Our model variants are scaled by the dimension of feature vectors per level of 2, 4, and 8.
+For instance, \textbf{Ours-\rebuttal{B}2} denotes a base variant with feature dimension $F=2$.
 We exploit two types of MLPs with 128-channel hidden layers and rectified linear unit activation on them, one for density prediction with one hidden layer and another for color prediction with two hidden layers.
 The total storage capacity of MLPs varies from 0.06 to 0.11 MB, depending on the input feature dimension.
 The spherical harmonics basis function is used to encode the directional information.
 Our implementation is based on Instant-NGP~\cite{muller2022instant} using the occupancy grid implemented in NerfAcc~\cite{li2022nerfacc}.
 We optimize all our models for 20K iterations on a single GPU (NVIDIA RTX A6000).
-It takes approximately 5, 6, 9, and 14 min of average time to train scenes of the Synthetic-NeRF dataset for Our-F1 to Ours-F8 models, respectively.
+It takes approximately 6, 9, and 14 min of average time to train scenes of the Synthetic-NeRF dataset for Ours-\rebuttal{B}2 to Ours-\rebuttal{B}8 models, respectively.
 We use the Adam~\cite{kingma2014adam} optimizer with an initial learning rate of 0.01, which we decay at 15K and 18K iterations by a factor of 0.33.
-Furthermore, we adopt a warm-up stage during the first 1K iteration to ensure stable optimization.
+Furthermore, we adopt a warm-up stage during the first 1K iterations to ensure stable optimization.